Best Brunch in Asheville—A Local’s Perspective

 Whereas Ukiah expands the meaning of brunch, Cornerstone is more of that classic downhome breakfast vibe we all know and love.
 I’m talking biscuits and gravy, baby.
 The kind of brunch that fills you with all the energy you need to take on the day like a thunderstorm, or alternatively, sit back on your porch and fall asleep.
 Whatever floats your boat.

-What typically floats my boat is their peaches and cream French toast with a side of bacon and eggs.
+And what typically floats my boat is their peaches and cream French toast with a side of bacon and eggs.
 Or if you're more of a banana man, order some pancakes banana-foster style; there’s no better brunch place in town to get it.
 Other menu highlights include build-your-own omelets, fried chicken benedicts, country fried steak, and meatloaf hash.

 As you can see, Cornerstone serves brunch with authority.
 And as they sit on Asheville’s eastern edge, it's a great place to fuel up for a day spent exploring Black Mountain, one of the many great small towns near Asheville.